Researched & written by Sarah (Sallie) Burns Atkins

 This list clearly shows that the ancestral origins of the majority of Audalene’s matches are from England, Ireland and other British Isles countries.

 The haplogroup column is Audalene’s matches’ haplogroup as determined by the Family Tree DNA Backbone SNP testing or their mitochondrial full sequence test results.
-The country is her matches’ maternal country of origin.
+The country column is her matches’ maternal country of origin as provided by the person who tested.
 The match total is her total number of matches.

 HVR1 & 2 MATCHES – Shared DNA is approximately between 1300 and 700 years ago.
 Not useful for tracing specific ancestors.